johanley/anne-of-green-gables-editions/README.md

-# Anne of Green Gables
+# Anne of Green Gables Editions
 Proof-read and compare editions of _Anne of Green Gables_, by L. M. Montgomery.

-This repo contains only the <a href='https://johanley.github.io/anne-of-green-gables/index.html'>documentation</a> for the project.
+This repo contains transcriptions of the book.

-Transcriptions of the book are in a <a href='https://github.com/johanley/anne-of-green-gables-editions'>separate repository</a>, because it has specific branching needs.
+Each edition has a separate branch.

+The <a href='https://johanley.github.io/anne-of-green-gables/index.html'>documentation</a> for the project is in a separate <a href='https://github.com/johanley/anne-of-green-gables'>repo</a>, which doesn't share the same branching needs as this one.